immeo-rru/umbraco-website-iac-bicep/README.md

-# Bicep-files for deploying an Umbraco/commerce resources in Azure
+# Bicep-files for deploying resources in Azure for hosting an Umbraco/commerce site
 This repo contains bicep files for deploying a complete infrastructure for a site, infrastructure as code (IaC).

 It is complete example for deploying a website containing many resources and this is the _how to guide_.